-Most of the bug sprays that we apply to our bodies are repellents, not insecticide, which means they don’t kill bugs, they just keep them away from you.
+Most of the bug sprays that we apply to our bodies are repellents, not an insecticide, which means they do not kill bugs, they just keep them away from you.
 “Mosquitos will often land and touch and fly off,” says Day.
 The most common are either botanical repellents or DEET-based repellents.
-Botanicals are the ones that use lemon, eucalyptus oil, citronella or Geranium as its active ingredients, which mosquitos find irritating; while DEET-based repellents will feature N, N-Diethyl-m-toluamide as its active ingredient.
+Botanicals are the ones that use lemon, eucalyptus oil, citronella or geranium as its active ingredients, which mosquitos find irritating; while DEET-based repellents will feature N, N-Diethyl-m-toluamide as its active ingredient.

-Insect-Repellant Clothing: For those who don’t want to use bug spray, there is also the option of insect repellent clothing, which is clothing that has been treated with permethrin, a synthetic form of a naturally occurring insecticide called pyrethrum.
+Insect-Repellant Clothing: For those who do not want to use bug spray, there is also the option of insect-repellent clothing, which is clothing that has been treated with permethrin, a synthetic form of a naturally occurring insecticide called pyrethrum.
 Permethrin bonds to clothing and remains repellent to insects for two-six weeks or 5-20 washes.
 To treat clothing with permethrin, you need to buy a can, spray clothing until its moist, then hang up to dry completely.

-Bracelets: You can also invest in mosquito-repellent bracelets that are infused with botanical products such as citronella or peppermint oil, but these have been found to not be as effective in providing mosquito bites — the odor they release isn’t as strong and does not protect your entire body.
+Bracelets: You can also invest in mosquito-repellent bracelets that are infused with botanical products such as citronella or peppermint oil, but these have been found to not be as effective in preventing mosquito bites — the odor they release is not as strong and does not protect your entire body.
 One study found it was effective at preventing bites a few centimeters from the hands.

 Citronella candles: These are marketed as effective in keeping mosquitos at bay.
 In fact, the Center for Disease Control and Prevention even lists oil of lemon eucalyptus as product that will provide long-lasting protection.
 However, studies show they they only reduce mosquito bites by half, and they are not super effective outdoors, where mosquitos thrive.